wendyverdonk93/docs/content/tools/payment-pages/show-all-methods.md

 _Please note that this an example, the link might not work_

 Notes:
-_This is not a standard option in our plugins.
+_This is not a standard option in our [ecommerce integrations](/integrations/ecommerce-integrations).
 This will only work on our new payment pages which start with payv2.
 If you see no option to switch to our [new payment pages](/tools/payment-pages/what-is-payv2), please contact us at <integration@multisafepay.com>_